hecongqing/hecongqing.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am currently pursuing a Ph.D. at Universiti Sains Malaysia, focusing on deep learning, natural language processing, information retrieval, and their applications in AI law.
+I am currently pursuing a Ph.D. at Universiti Sains Malaysia, focusing on deep learning, natural language processing, information retrieval, and their applications in AI4law.

 Education